 What I use – my 100% natural deodorant

 You can look for more natural alternatives in different stores.
-And because I’m a fan of nature and simplicity, I just mix coconut oil and baking soda (1:1) and it’s my deodorant since about a year.
+And because I’m a fan of nature and simplicity, I just mix coconut oil and baking soda (1:1) and it’s my deodorant for about a year.
 I’m very satisfied with how it works, especially taking into account that earlier I suffered from excessive perspiration.
-Now my underarms don’t get wet nor smelly and I’m sure that I don’t put dangerous chemicals onto my skin and into my whole body.
+Now my underarms don’t get wet nor smelly and I’m sure that I don’t put dangerous chemicals on my skin and into my whole body.

 And if you aren’t fan of home-made cosmetics but are looking for something more gentle for your body than average deodorant?

 Recently the team of Reviews.com contacted me to show me results of their big test of natural deodorants.

 From this research, I learned that many produced deodorants that are labeled organic or natural have coconut oil and baking soda – which make my deodorant – on the list of their ingredients!